Eastern Theatre of Eelam War IV: Beginning of the war

 The sluice gates were eventually reopened on August 8, with conflicting reports as to who actually opened them.
 Initially, the SLMM claimed that they managed to persuade the LTTE to lift the waterway blockade conditionally.
 However a government spokesman said that "utilities can not be used as bargaining tools" by the rebels and the government forces launched fresh attacks on LTTE positions around the reservoir.
 These attacks prompted condemnation from SLMM Chief of Staff, who stated "(The government does) have the information that the LTTE has made this offer,"...
 "It is quite obvious they are not interested in water.
 They are interested in something else."
 As the battle warmed up, the LTTE claimed that they opened the sluice gates "on humanitarian grounds" although this was disputed by military correspondents, who stated that the water began flowing immediately after the security forces carried out a precise bombing of the Mavil Oya anicut.
 Eventually, following heavy fighting with the rebels, government troops gained full control of the Mavil Oya reservoir on August 15.

 Battle of Muttur and Sampur

 The Sri Lankan military gained control the Sampur town of eastern Trincomalee district on September 4, 2006, where the area used by LTTE as an artillery launching pad to attack Trincomalee port.
 The SLA military offensive began in August 2006 and the area was under LTTE control for years.
 President Mahinda Rajapaksa announced capturing of Sampur as he addressed the 55th annual conference of the ruling SLFP.

 The battle of Sampoor, close to Muttur, lasted nearly a month.
 The SLA gained control of the area on September 4, 2006, after heavy fighting.

+SLA December 2006 Offensive

+In December 2006, the Sri Lanka Army (SLA) launched multi-pronged attacks in an attempt to capture territory in Vaharai and the Trincomalee District held by the Liberation Tigers of Tamil Eelam (LTTE).LTTE repulsed this offensive and cause 70 SLA dead and 175 SLA wounded with losing their own 4 cadres.
+SLA Bombardment resulted in death of 40 civilians.